-What are Scapholunate Ligament Injuries?
+What are Scapholunate Ligament injuries?

 The scaphoid and lunate are two small bones in the wrist held tightly together by a band of tissue called the scapholunate ligament.
 When this ligament is injured the unstable wrist bones very gradually develop painful arthritis over months and years.
 This condition is usually seen in adults but can occasionally occur in younger people with severe wrist injuries like wrist dislocations.
-Scapholunate ligament injuries can eventually progress to a condition called SLAC wrist, which is a severe wrist osteoarthritis which is often painful and limits function.
+Scapholunate ligament injuries can eventually progress to a condition called SLAC wrist, which is a severe wrist osteoarthritis that is often painful and limits function.

-Ligaments of the Hand
+Ligaments of the hand

-Signs and Symptoms
+Symptoms

 - Pain (thumb side of the wrist)